- Ozeki 10

 Good to know

-Life is not a game.
 By integrating Lidar sensors into moving vehicles, you can make transportation safer for everyone.
 Both the driver and environment feels comfortable when safe.
 This can be easily done by high resolution Lidar technology.
 The car of today is basicly an accurate robot that meets high level of safety standards and Ozeki is the best Robot OS.